husqybot/husqybot.github.io/docs/api/functions/giveaways.md

 :::

-Endpoint to get the amount of references to your user.
+Endpoint to get the amount of references in giveaways to your user.

 Query string parameters:
 | field | required | type | description |